Payscape/Payscape-Gateway-PHP-Developers-Suite/readme.md

 #Payscape Gateway PHP Developers Suite#
 Rapid eCommerce development with PHP and the Payscape Gateway.
-Includes examples for all of the methods in the Payscape Gateway Direct Post API and their success responses.
+Includes examples for all of the methods in the Payscape Gateway API and their success responses.

 Functions, scripts and Forms are included to assist your development